How to Get the PySide6 Version Number?

 Heads up!
 You've already completed this tutorial.

 Sometimes you need to know which version of PySide6 you have installed.
-Below are two ways of getting this information from your system -- first using the pip command and second, from PySide6 itself.
+Below are two ways to check the PySide6 version on your system — first using the pip command from the terminal and second programmatically from within your Python code.

 sh